-The Company has laid down standards and processes which enable internal financialcontrol across the Company and ensure that the same are adequate and are operatingeffectively.
+Your Company has laid down standards and processes which enable internal financialcontrol across the Company and ensure that the same are adequate and are operatingeffectively.

 21. Particulars of Employees

 The information required under Section 197(12) of the Act read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexedas Annexure B. The information required under Rule 5(2) and (3) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 including amendmentthereto is provided in the Annexure forming part of the Report.
 In terms of the secondproviso to Section 136(1) of the Act the Report and Accounts are being sent to theshareholders excluding the aforesaid Annexure.
-The said Annexure is open for inspection.Any shareholder interested in obtaining a copy of thesame may write to the Company Secretary email@example.com.
+The said Annexure is open for inspection.Any shareholder interested in obtaining the same may write to the Company Secretary email@example.com.

-20. Annual evaluation made by the Board of its own performance and that of itscommittees and individual directors
+22. Annual evaluation made by the Board of its own performance and that of itscommittees and individual directors

 The Board of Directors has carried out an annual evaluation of its own performanceBoard Committees and individual Directors pursuant to the provisions of the Act thecorporate governance requirements as prescribed by the Listing Regulations and theguidance note on Board evaluation issued by Securities and Exchange Board of India dated 5thJanuary 2017.